imswaggyboy/hackerrankSQLsoultions/README.md

 # hackerrankSQLsoultions
-i will provide solution which have h solved !
+i will provide solution which i have solved !